dinuxbg/gnupru/README.md

 The release is ready for cautious usage.
 A simulator is used to execute the GCC C regression test suite.
 Results for this release are:

-	# of expected passes            84927
+	# of expected passes		87431
-	# of unexpected failures        19
+	# of unexpected failures	74
-	# of expected failures          124
+	# of unexpected successes	3
-	# of unresolved testcases       1
+	# of expected failures		151
-	# of unsupported tests          2547
+	# of unsupported tests		2625

 There are several examples to get started:
  * Assorted small examples: https://github.com/dinuxbg/pru-gcc-examples